 Paternity Leave and Pay and Antenatal Leave

 33.2 There will be an entitlement to 2 weeks paid paternity leave per birth.

 33.3 This will apply to biological and adoptive fathers, nominated carers, and same sex partners.
 Eligibility will be 12 months continuous service at the beginning of the week the baby is due.

-33.4 Those with less service will be entitled to a maximum of 2 days paid leave and a further 8 days unpaid leave.
-(Please refer to Department of Health and Department of Social Care Special Leave Policy and Procedures in Red Policy folder.)
+33.4 Those with less service will be entitled to a maximum of two days paid leave and a further eight days unpaid leave.
+(Please refer to Department of Health and Department of Social Care Special Leave Policy and Procedures.)

 33.5 Any leave granted, whether paid or unpaid, must be taken within 8 weeks following the birth.

 33.6 An employee must complete an Application for Special Leave form at least 28 days before they want leave to start.
-(Please refer to Department of Health and Department of Social Care Special Leave Policy and Procedures in Red Policy folder.)
+(Please refer to Department of Health and Department of Social Care Special Leave Policy and Procedures.)

 33.7 Reasonable paid time off to attend ante-natal classes will also be given.

 33.8 This will be available to people wishing to adopt a child.

 33.9 The leave should cover official meetings in the adoption process as well as time after the adoption itself.